 The study was carried out on freely moving animals.
-The animals were raised under a controlled light cycle (12 hours light, 12 hours dark, lights on at 6:00 a.m.) with free access to food and water.
-All procedures were performed in accordance with the 3rd Faculty of Medicine, Charles University Ethical guidelines and in agreement with the Guidelines of the Animal Protection Law of the Czech Republic, which correspond to the respective EU regulations.
+The animals were raised under a controlled light cycle (12 h light, 12 h dark, lights on at 6:00 a.m.) with free access to food and water.
+All procedures were performed in accordance with the Third Faculty of Medicine, Charles University Ethical guidelines and in agreement with the Guidelines of the Animal Protection Law of the Czech Republic, which correspond to the respective EU regulations.
 The experimental protocol was approved by the Faculty Ethics Committee, and special care was taken to minimize animal suffering.

-Adult naive male Wistar rats, obtained from the Anlab breeding farm, (N = 20) were randomly assigned to an experimental (N = 10) and a control (N = 10) group.
-The mean body weight of the rats was 254 g \pm 15.6 (SEM).
-The experimental protocol was performed simultaneously on both the control animals and the experimental animals.
+Adult naive male Wistar rats, obtained from the Anlab breeding farm, (n = 20) were randomly assigned to an experimental (n = 10) and a control (n = 10) group.
+The mean body weight of the rats was 254±15.6 g.
+The experimental protocol was performed simultaneously on both the control and the experimental animals.
 The control animals were exposed to the same procedures as the experimental (i.e. transportation, cages of the same volume, housing).
 The control animals were tested (plantar test, von Frey hairs test) in the same room, in alternating succession with the experimental animals.
 Control and experimental animals were housed together in the same room during the entire experiment and were allowed olfactory, auditory and visual contact.
-With the exception of exposure to Flurothyl, the protocol for the control animals was identical to that of the seizured group.
+With the exception of exposure to flurothyl, the protocol for the control animals was identical to that of the seizured group.
 Additionally, the duration of procedures was the same for both groups of animals.